Give Your Old Computer a New Lease on Life!

 Linux Mint is an open source, community-developed operating system that closely resembles Windows, so if you’re used to using Windows, this operating system will be familiar to you.
 It runs faster on older hardware than Windows and Mac, and is much more private and secure.

-We ask for 2% of the original price of your computer.
-For example, if your laptop costed $500, we would ask for $10 in return for switching the operating system.
+Our sessions are free, but we ask for a suggested donation of 2% of the original price of your computer.
+For example, if your laptop costed $500, we would ask for a suggested donation of $10 in return for switching the operating system.
+Sessions are no-obligation - no pressure to switch.

 • Where will the appointment take place?